ParksDevelopment/BlueShell/README.md

 ![Close up of the BlueShell](https://github.com/ParksDevelopment/BlueShell/blob/main/Images/IMG_1698.jpeg)

 ## Replication
 While all the necessary files and information are present here I would advice against replicating the board.
 It has many flaws such as the mountaing holes mentioned earlier.
 It was made specifically for being produced one time and not as a simple easy to build board for a low cost.
 That said I still want to record the information for my own, or anyone else's, reference down the road.
+If for whatever reason you found anything in here very helpful for any projects you have and want to support me you can [buy me a coffee](https://www.buymeacoffee.com/Parks), but there is no obligation or expectation.